bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 In Rust, iterators are allocated on the stack.
 The objects to iterate over are almost certainly in heap memory, but the iterator itself ([`Iter`](https://doc.rust-lang.org/std/slice/struct.Iter.html)) doesn't need to use the heap.
-In each of the examples below we iterate over a collection, but will never need to allocate a object on the heap to clean up:
+In each of the examples below we iterate over a collection, but never use heap allocation:

 ```rust
 use std::collections::HashMap;